-- Hold a bachelor’s or a master’s degree in a field relevant to the course(s) he/she would be supporting.
-In this respect, undergraduate students, as well as holders of PhDs, cannot be awarded teaching assistantships
+- Hold a bachelor’s or master’s degree in a field relevant to the course(s) he/she would be supporting.
+In this respect, undergraduate students, as well as holders of PhDs, cannot be awarded teaching assistantships.

-- Have a GPA of at least 3.2 in the latest degree he or she holds
+- Have a GPA of at least 3.2 in the latest degree he/she holds.

 Teaching assistants are expected to carry out one or more of the following, based on course and/or departmental guidelines: